 In February 2019 RITMO hosted the Nordic Sound and Music Computing Winter School.
-Around 40 early career researchers from around the world gathered in Oslo to learn about recent advances in sound and motion analysis from experts from the NordicSMC partner institutions (Aalborg Copenhagen, KTH Stockholm, Helsinki, and Reykjavik).
+Around 40 early career researchers worldwide gathered in Oslo to learn about recent advances in sound and motion analysis from experts from the NordicSMC partner institutions (Aalborg Copenhagen, KTH Stockholm, Helsinki, and Reykjavik).

 RITPART International EEG Workshop at UC Berkeley

-RITMO has a strategic partnership with University of California, Berkeley through the RITPART project.
+RITMO has a strategic partnership with the University of California, Berkeley through the RITPART project.
 In October we organised an EEG workshop in the Knight Lab at UC Berkeley, during which researchers from both institutions presented new findings for each other.
-During the week-long trip, RITMO researchers also visited a number of other research groups and centres in the Bay Area.
+During the week-long trip, RITMO researchers also visited many other research groups and centres in the Bay Area.

 A project is always more than what you can read from a project page.
 Hear some of RITMO's researchers present their own research.

 Tejaswinee Kelkar is a researcher at RITMO working on music-related body motion.